Skip to content

 Image generation capability.

-Image generation settings (quality, size, etc.) are forwarded to the ImageGenerationTool used by both the builtin and the local fallback subagent.
-When passing a custom builtin instance, its settings are also used for the fallback subagent; capability-level fields override any builtin instance settings.
+Image generation settings (quality, size, etc.) are forwarded to the ImageGenerationTool used by both the native and the local fallback subagent.
+When passing a custom native instance, its settings are also used for the fallback subagent; capability-level fields override any native instance settings.

 Attributes